 So there were seemingly no major love-related lexical innovations, as far as this poll could gather.
-But perhaps the ToE of choice has more to do with geography than generation.
+But perhaps the term of endearment of choice has more to do with geography than generation.
 Digging a bit more into the online popularity of “sweetheart” and “darling”, we found that these two ToE are primarily used in the North of the UK (Aberdeen, Edinburgh, Glasgow and Liverpool) .
 Meanwhile, in the US “darling” is more popular in some Eastern states (Maine, Vermont and South Carolina) and “sweetheart” in some Western states (Montana, Utah and Colorado.
 Also, Hawaii). *Cue everyone trying to pronounce them in each of these regional accents.

 Finally, although widely perceived as an offensive term, it was curious to find b*tch being picked as a term of endearment (first choice regardless of age), even if it was in the undesirable list.
-The runners-up in ToE considered offensive were, wait for it, babe and bae.
+The runners-up in ToEs considered offensive were, wait for it, babe and bae.

 * * *

 Are we really lacking innovation in the romantic terms of endearment department, or is it that we all unknowingly seek to call our romantic partners by names that echo the feeling of comfort, safety and protection that we seek in and fulfil through our relationships?